mrhappyma/discord-ban-appeals/README.md

 Fork of [sylevon/discord-ban-appeals](https://github.com/sylveon/discord-ban-appeals) but it doesn't show up like that for some reason

-Powers the ban appeals system in my discord server [*which you should totally btw...*](https://discord.com/invite/a3rBjWpWuc)
+Powers the ban appeals system (if you couldn't figure that out)